BOBeirne/Automate-Boring-Stuff-Study/PART 2 - PROJECTS/MOD 13 - WEB SCRAPING/MOD 13 - NOTES.md

 	- or Selenium’s find_element() method
 - CSS selector syntax used in this string specifies which HTML elements to retrieve from a web page

-##### when a website changes its layout, you’ll need to update the HTML tags your scripts check.
+#### when a website changes its layout, you’ll need to update the HTML tags your scripts check.
 Be sure to keep an eye on your program in case it suddenly displays errors about not being able to find elements.

-### Parsing HTML with BeautifulSoup
+## Parsing HTML with BeautifulSoup

+- Documentation can be found [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
 - Requires to be installed with `pip install beautifulsoup4` , `bs4` to import
 - BeautifulSoup is a Python library that makes it easy to parse HTML and XML documents.

-#### Creating BS4 Objects
+### Creating BS4 Objects

 - `bs4.BeautifulSoup()` function accepts a string containing the HTML it will parse, then returns a `BeautifulSoup object`